ElmaallemSalah/tasks/README.md

     npm install
     ```

-5. Set up your environment variables by renaming `.env.example` to `.env` and configuring the necessary settings such as database connection.
+5. Set up your environment variables by renaming `.env.example` to `.env` and configuring the database connection.

 6. Generate an application key: